luiheid/OSS_Final_Project/README.md

 ## What does this project do?
-This project is for the management of things to achieve.\n We can use this project to manage the todo list, bucket list, and life goals.
+This project is for the management of things to achieve.

+We can use this project to manage the todo list, bucket list, and life goals.

 ## Why is this project useful?